25 Fantastic Things to do In El Paso, Texas (2023 Update)

 Toro Burger is rated #4 of the top burger bars to be found in Texas by Texas Monthly.
 They have 50 cold beers on tap, great nachos, and even vegetarian options.

 The Salt and Honey Café is run by a family from Lebanon and the dishes have a Mediterranean flair.
 They serve breakfast all day.
-They also have a great lunch menu.
+In addition, they have a great lunch menu.
 All the dishes are family recipes.

-The L & J Café has been voted El Paso’s best Mexican restaurant and they also serve a great tex-mex breakfast.
+The L & J Café has been voted El Paso’s best Mexican restaurant.
+They serve a great tex-mex breakfast.
 But, beware!
 The kitchen is said to be haunted by occupants of the Concordia Cemetery!